Digital Grant Application Timeline

 When will I be notified if my organization is selected to receive funding?

-Winners of the 2019 Spectrum Digital Education grant were notified in October.
+Winners of the 2022 Spectrum Digital Education Grant will be notified in August 2022.

-How will I know if Spectrum has received by application?
+How will I know if Spectrum has received my application?

 If my organization is not selected for a grant, will I be notified?